faja/mightymanuals/src/APPS/VAULT/auth.md

 export VAULT_TOKEN="${ROOT_TOKEN}"
 vault token revoke -self

+# generate a root token if we DO have one
+vault token create -policy=root

-# generate a root token
+# generate a root token if we do NOT have one
 vault operator generate-root -init  # write down OTP, will be needed later

 vault operator generate-root  # provide recovery key